Mordydev/Meme_project/nemo-runner/memory bank/activeContext.md

 1. **Character System**: Completed the clownfish player character with movement, animation, and collision.
 2. **Collision System**: Implemented sphere and box colliders with efficient collision detection.
 3. **Obstacle System**: Created pattern-based obstacle generation with difficulty progression.
+   - Refactored to use concrete obstacle classes (Shark, Jellyfish, Pufferfish, Clam) for better maintainability.
+   - Integrated all obstacles from the obstacles folder into the game environment.
+   - Aligned ground-based obstacles (clams, coral) with the pebbled floor for better visual integration.
 4. **Collectible System**: Implemented bubble and power-up collectibles with custom shaders and effects.
 5. **Input Handler**: Developed cross-device input support for keyboard and touch.
 6. **Event System**: Established pub/sub pattern for inter-system communication.
 7. **Device Utils**: Created device capability detection for adaptive quality settings.
 8. **Asset Manager**: Implemented resource loading, caching, and disposal.
+9. **Environment System**: Refactored the procedural environment system with modular components.
+   - Extracted specialized components for better code management:
+     - `NoiseGenerator`: For procedural noise generation
+     - `SkyboxManager`: For skybox creation and theme transitions
+     - `GroundSystem`: For pebbled ground floor with shells and detailed procedural textures
+     - `DecorationFactory`: For creating environment decorations with instancing optimizations
+     - `WaterEffects`: For underwater visual effects (caustics, particles, light rays)
+   - Added `MathUtils` for common mathematical operations.
+   - Improved theme transitions with proper component updates.
+   - Finalized decoration system refactoring with modular design:
+     - Created specialized decoration type classes in the `decorations/` subfolder
+     - Implemented `CoralDecorations`, `VegetationDecorations`, `RockDecorations`, `ShipwreckDecorations`, `DeepSeaDecorations`, and `FloatingDecorations`
+     - Each decoration category has specialized creation methods with proper fallbacks
+     - Built robust factory pattern in `DecorationModels.ts` to route creation through appropriate specialized class
+10. **Game Flow**: Improved player experience by removing the "tap to start" screen and making the game start automatically after countdown.
+    - Game now flows seamlessly from countdown (3,2,1,GO!) directly to gameplay.

 ## Active Decisions